Puppy Raiser Requirements:

 - Communicate openly and promptly with your advisor or area coordinator.
 Complete required reports and any other data as needed in a timely manner.

-The above list of requirements is not inclusive.
 Puppy raisers and volunteers are required to follow all additional instructions, guidelines, policies, and procedures given by Guide Dog Foundation staff in written documents and other means.
 This includes all training, care, and management techniques.